zhinst/laboneq-applications/docs/internal/deploy.md

 - Push the tag

+- Push the `main` branch to GitHub.
+Make sure the commit pushed works with the current release of LabOne Q. The `release-*` branches are mirrored to GitHub automatically.

 - Bump the version again to a development version, e.g. `v0.2.0dev0`.

 Pushing the tag with the specified format will trigger a pipeline which is described in the next section.